Code-Institute-Submissions/NgoniDukeMoyo-duke-full-templet_NovResub/GezelligprojectREADME.md

 -The site was views on mobile and large screen devices -Alot of test done to ensure that all pages were linking correctly -Girlfriend aked to review to point out bugs
+-Mentor support as testing to point out bugs and user experience issues

 # Bugs
 -The video here goes off to the right when viewing in mobile screens.